Welcome to today's edition of the Rush 24-7 podcast.

 Yes, my friends, just sit back, take a gander.

-First, Condi Rice audio soundbite five Ed.
+First, Condi Rice, audio soundbite 5 Ed.

 She was in Berlin this morning.

-The coalition remains intact, and in fact, the British still have thousands of soldiers deployed in Iraq in the South, and uh any decisions that they make are going to be on the basis of conditions.
+And any decisions that they make are going to be on the basis of conditions.

-But it is the plan that as it is possible to transfer responsibilities to the Iraqis that coalition forces would no longer be needed in those circumstances.
+But it is the plan that as it is possible to transfer responsibilities to the Iraqis, that coalition forces would no longer be needed in those circumstances.

 Are you concerned about that?

-In fact, I talked to a friend uh just the other day who had driven from Baghdad down to Basra in seven hours, uh found the situation dramatically improved compared to where it was a year or so ago.
+In fact, I talked to a friend just the other day who had driven from Baghdad down to Basra in seven hours, found the situation dramatically improved compared to where it was a year or so ago.

-The Brits are not pulling out, they're not gone, they're not leaving in Toto.
+The Brits are not pulling out.

-To the phones to Chicago, we start with Susanna.
+To the phones, to Chicago, we start with Susanna.

 Glad you called, and it's great to have you with us.

-Um let me get right to the point, which is that after uh listening uh for weeks to um critics of the surge talk about how uh useless an additional twenty one thousand five hundred or so troops would be to the uh actions in Iraq.
+Let me get right to the point, which is that after listening for weeks to critics of the surge talk about how useless an additional 21,500 or so troops would be to the actions in Iraq, we now learn that the potential loss of something like 10,000 or so British and Danish troops are going to be a monumental catastrophe.

 Yeah, I know.

-It's a it's a good point.
+It's a good point.

-Uh it's an excellent point.
+It's an excellent point.

-I mean, this is this is this is journalistic malpractice.
+I mean, this is journalistic malpractice.

-Uh and but but your your point is is is brilliant, I think.
+But your point is brilliant, I think.

-Uh 2,000 Brits is a law, even if all of us, 7,000 leaving, oh no!
+Even if all of us, 7,000 leaving, oh no!

-But so they're trying to portray this as Bush's best buddy leaving him in the schoolyard.
+But so they're trying to portray this as Bush's best buddy leaving him in the schoolyard to face the rest of the world's bullies and so forth.

 You have to just distrust it.